-For the next hour or so, Victor led me from place to place, telling some interesting stories and showing the bullet holes in the house and windows from attempted assassinations, Pablo's desk with hidden compartments where he kept $1,000,000, the false wall for hiding men and whatever, photos, memorabilia, stories of many things.
+For the next hour or so, Victor led me from place to place, telling interesting stories and showing bullet holes in the house and windows from attempted assassinations, Pablo's desk with hidden compartments where he kept $1,000,000 cash, the false wall for hiding men and whatever, photos, memorabilia, stories of many things.
 It seems Pablo loved James Bond movies and attempted to buy the original water bike and the tiny jet from a couple of the movies.
 The water bike came into his possession after an offer of any price, then a threat to the original prototype builder and it now sits in the garage.
 Many interesting stories and objects.

-Pablo's chair and table used just before he was killed on the rooftop
+Pablo's chair and table used just before he was killed on the rooftop by Los PEPE's

 Grenade attack on his LandCruiser in the jungle

-Victor was a part of the operation and hearing stories from the other side put a new spin on some political things.
+Victor was a part of the operation and hearing stories from the Escobar side put a new spin on some political things.
 I liked the two photos of Pablo and Roberto in front of the White House posing like tourists.
 They'd flown to Washington at the height of the search for them, were picked up in a limo and driven to the White House where they got out and had pictures taken at the fence, then the driver not knowing who they were, suggested a tour of the FBI Museum.
 Roberto said no but Pablo said no one would know who they were.
 The limo delivered them to the museum and waited outside.
-Pablo and Roberto went in and immediately saw a huge wanted poster of themselves, got spooked and walked back to the limo quickly.
+Pablo and Roberto went in and immediately saw a huge wanted poster of themselves, got spooked and walked quickly back to the limo.
 The driver didn't understand, but they told him to take them away quickly.
 Lots of stories.

 One of Pablo's desk panels - this side held $500,000